Chart Color Schemes

 Bulleen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Bulleen statistical area (Lv2) is estimated to be around 11,788 as of November 2025.
-This figure represents an increase of 569 people since the 2021 Census, which recorded a population of 11,219.
-The current resident population estimate of 11,692, validated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 94 new addresses since the Census date, contributes to this increase.
+As of February 2026, the estimated population of the suburb of Bulleen is around 11,788.
+This reflects an increase of 569 people from the 2021 Census figure of 11,219.
+The change was inferred from AreaSearch's estimate of the resident population at 11,692 in June 2024, based on examination of the latest ERP data release by the ABS and validation of an additional 94 new addresses since the Census date.
 This results in a population density ratio of 1,799 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration accounted for approximately 93.0% of overall population gains during recent periods, driving primary growth for the area.
+The primary driver for this population growth was overseas migration, contributing approximately 93.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of national areas by 2041, with the Bulleen (SA2) expected to grow by 801 persons over this period.
-This reflects a total increase of 6.0% in population since November 2025.
+AreaSearch's projections for Bulleen are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends indicate a growth of just below the median for national areas, with an expected increase of 802 persons in Bulleen by 2041, reflecting a total increase of approximately 6.0% over the 17-year period.

 Frequently Asked Questions - Population